These easy to make Holiday Chocolate Crinkle Cookies are the perfect chocolate holiday cookie and are a must on your Christmas dessert tray.

 If you are a planner, then you're one step ahead, prepare the batter, refrigerate it overnight and then bake the next day.

-If you're more of a what shall I bake today person, no worries you can still make these cookies!
+If you're more of a what shall I bake today person, not to worry, you can still make these cookies!

 Simply cover the batter with cling film and freeze it for about an hour and a half.
 The batter should be chilled enough to make the cookies.